 Vocabulary for the Imperial Palace in Rio de Janeiro

 And that’s it, guys!
-Don’t forget to follow us and subscribe!
+This was the Imperial Palace in Rio de Janeiro!
+Don’t forget to follow us and subscribe to our Youtube channel!